OpenCyphal/pycyphal/docs/pages/architecture.rst

 also, unnecessary submodules slow down package initialization and increase the memory footprint of the application, not to mention possible software reliability issues.

-Generally, what's been described can be seen as the transport layer model projected one level further down the protocol stack.

 Some transport implementations may be entirely monolithic, without a dedicated media sub-layer.
 For example, see :class:`pyuavcan.transport.serial.SerialTransport`.